rajkmm/irctc-cypress-automation/readme.md

 }
 ```

-- Now Open CMD as administator
+- Now Open CMD as administator.
 ### Enter the below commond
 ```
 python3 -m venv .venv # <---- This will create a Python Enviorment in your directoery.